invokelabs/objc.docs.invokernd.com/content/testing/index.md

 end
 {% endhighlight %}

 The code between the `when/then` and `@end` of each block can be thought of as replacing the javascript that you might have previously generated in Xcode Instruments.
-It is essentially what carries out the actions on your simulated app.
 As a note, if you are into it, you can code this by hand, but Appium provides a recorder feature which takes the manual effort out of this a bit.
 Ill outline how that works below but feel free to skip ahead to the next instruction if the recorder isn't something you're going to use.
 Also, the `sauce` variable that you see in most of the statements is declared in a later file, it houses the specifics of the webdriver but we'll come to that.

->### Using the Appium Recorder
+>### Using the Appium Recorder (optional instruction)
 >Much like the Instruments recorder, Appium records your interactions so that you don't actually have to code your tests.
 It is a good for generating example code or quick tests without bothering to learn the Appium JSON wire protocol.
 >1.
 Download Appium [here](http://appium.io/) and install and run it.
 >2.
 Select the `App Path` checkbox and locate a valid build of your app that you want to run automation tests against.